-The survey plan must be accepted by your chosen verification body PRIOR to undertaking the survey.
-As a minimum, the following documents should be submitted to your chosen verification body in order to get your survey plan check:
+The survey plan must be accepted by your chosen verification body before undertaking the survey.
+You should submit the following documents to your chosen verification body as a minimum to get your survey plan check:

-- 1. WCC Map from validation, plus any update, if for example, you are now able to update with areas of open ground. - 2.
-Carbon Calculation from validation. - 3.
-At least the 'Survey Planning' tab from the Monitoring Report - 4.
+- 1. Woodland Carbon Code map from validation, plus any update, if for example, you are now able to update with areas of open ground. - 2.
+Carbon calculation from validation. - 3.
+At least the 'survey planning' tab from the monitoring report - 4.
 A plot map which clearly shows how the site is stratified and the location of plots within each stratum.